How are winners selected?

 Yes.
 If a nominee has previously won an Award, they can still win another Award as long as:

-- the Award they win this year is in a different category to the previously won Award.
+- The Award they win this year is in a different category to the Award they have previously won.

 Can a nominee win more than one Award in the one year?

 No. An individual may not win an Award in more than one category in one year.
-If a nominee ranks in the first position across multiple Award categories, the National NAIDOC Committee will select the most relevant category for that nominee to win the Award for.
+If a nominee ranks in the first position across multiple Award categories, the NNC will select the most relevant category for that nominee to win.